All fields are required

 Good luck out there, and safe eating to all!

 MakeFoodSafe is providing ongoing coverage on the outbreak and recall linked to Salmonella contamination in Kellogg’s Honey Smacks.
 Check back for updates as they unfold in the coming days and weeks.
+Drop the spoon and save your milk for later, your Cereal May Not Be Safe!

 By: Heaven Bassett, Contributing Writer (Non-Lawyer)